History of the Black Hawk Waltz in JRDC: started January 2012

 The Black Hawk Waltz was a favorite of Arden’s.
 One version of the club legend claims that Arden and the chap who made the recording were friends and that Arden helped sell the record by teaching the Black Hawk Waltz everywhere he went.

 The music we dance to today is a digitally cleaned-up a copy the record Arden used in his classes.
-Thirty-five years later, here we are still dancing the Black Hawk Waltz to Arden’s record (which was probably 30 years old when we started)!
+Forty-five years later, here we are still dancing the Black Hawk Waltz to Arden’s record (which was probably 30 years old when we started)!